Scattering Amplitudes and N-Body Post-Minkowskian Hamiltonians in General Relativity and Beyond: General Framework

 We model an $N$-body system of gravitationally and electromagnetically interacting compact, spinless bodies (e.g. black holes or neutron stars) with masses $m_i$ and electric charges $Q_i$ by $N$ distinguishable scalar fields $\phi_i$:

+In this action and throughout this paper we will use the $(+,-,...,-)$ metric convention.
 Here $S_{\rm GF}$ denotes the gauge fixing terms and $S_{\text{HD}}$ denotes higher-derivative interactions encoding (sub-leading) finite-size effects and higher (gravitational and electromagnetic) multipole moments (see e.g. \cite{Cheung:2020sdj,Bern:2020uwk}).
 This effective description is valid in the regime where we have a hierarchy of scales $R\ll r$, where $R$ the typical size of the bodies (for a black hole $R\sim 2Gm$ the Schwarzschild radius) and $r$ is the typical inter-body separation.
 In the 2-body problem this EFT is appropriate for describing the inspiral phase of a binary black hole merger \cite{Goldberger:2004jt,Cheung:2018wkq}.

 We consider the elastic $N$-to-$N$ process where the incoming scalars have four-momenta $p_i^\mu = (E_i, \vec{p}_i)$, while the outgoing scalars have momenta $p_i^\mu - q_i^\mu$.
 Conservation of total four-momentum implies $\sum_i q_i^\mu = 0$, while the on-shell condition for external legs implies $p_i \cdot q_i = q_i^2 / 2$.
 In the two-body case, it is convenient to work in the center-of-mass (COM) frame where the momentum transfer is purely spatial.
 This yields results for the Hamiltonian in isotropic gauge.
 With $N$ bodies, however, there is no frame choice where all momentum transfers are purely spatial.
 We will thus work in a generic frame and use the on-shell conditions to fix the energy component of the momentum transfers, $q_i^0$.